hndregjoni/codejudger-team/week/week6.md

     -   Postgre for database

 Another decison made was regarding the diagrams.
 Using our Trello boards, it was concluded that the diagrams which were due were:
 Activity Diagrams, State Diagrams, some additional Use Case tables and refining the one which needed further improvement.
-Since the Requirements Specification document was constructed using LaTex last week, naturally it was decided that the document should be
+Since the Requirements Specification document was constructed using LaTex last week, naturally it was decided that the document be filled out partially.

 <br>